kaepek/calibration/README.md

 # Collecting ADC/Encoder data for calibration instructions

 Need two computers to collect clean data from this setup.
-One needs to be a laptop (computer #1) which is disconnected from everything, networking via wifi nessesary.
+The computer must remain isolated from each other not sharing a ground connection (both cannot have ethernet connecting to the same device, stick to WiFi)

 1. Modify zero_crossing_adc.ino and set the PWM_FREQUENCY to full calibration logging speed e.g. 90kHz.
 2. Make sure zero_crossing_adc.ino has been loaded onto the Teensy 4.0 #1.
 3. Make sure AS5147P_teensy40.ino has been loaded onto the Teensy 4.0 #2.
 4. Find network address of computer #1 and computer #2 by running `ifconfig` or similar. e.g. '192.168.0.15'.
 5. Plug Teensy 4.0 #2 (Encoder) into computer #2.
-6. Plug Teensy 4.0 #1 (ADC) into computer #1 (needs to be a fully charged laptop disconnected from everything else apart from the Teensy [not ethernet allowed]).
+6. Plug Teensy 4.0 #1 (ADC) into computer #1
 7. Unplug and replug Teensy 4.0 #1 into computer #1 (forcing a reset).
 8. Start the network sync program on computer #1 and provide a name for this data collection run e.g. 'aug_18_test_1'. `npm run network-serial:collect-sync --run_id=aug_18_test_1`.
 9. SSH to computer #2.